sharlenetan/exercise/sample.md

 You can use Git and GitHub for version control.

-Git manages your files locally!
+Git manages your files locally.

-GitHub hosts your files remotely!
+GitHub hosts your files remotely.

-Note that there are alternatives to GitHub, but GitHub is the most popular!
+Note that there are alternatives to GitHub, but GitHub is the most popular.